Emily Oster

 In reflecting on this and talking to others, what comes out most frequently in the discussion is the possible role of patience.
 Labor induction takes time.
 This is true of all labor, but induction in particular.
 It can be very slow to get going and slow to progress.
 Someone told me, “I tell my patients: bring a long book.”

 This slowness, or the reaction to it, may influence the relationship between induction and C-section.
 If practitioners, or their patients, are impatient, they may react to a long labor by moving to a C-section.
 If induced labor is slower than spontaneous labor, this may happen more in that group.
-And it might be that this factor is less important in a trial like this one, where everyone is aware of what is being studied, and perhaps thinking through the decisions.
+And it might be that this factor is less important in a trial like this one, where everyone is aware of what is being studied and perhaps thinking through the decisions.

 A lot of the discussion around inductions and C-sections is focused on the general feeling that C-section rates are too high.
-In reality, it may be the case that this impatience — in induced or spontaneous labor — could be a bigger key.
+In reality, it may be the case that impatience — in induced or spontaneous labor — could be a bigger key.
 We get a nice picture of this from a 2018 paper that studied what happened at one hospital when it changed the guidelines for how it defined a stalled labor.

 The new guidelines effectively allowed for a slower progression of labor before a conclusion that a C-section might be necessary.
 And in response, the hospital saw a 30% decrease in its C-section rate.
 There’s nothing here specifically about induction — these new policies applied across the board — but this provides a good clue (at least to me) that patience is really key.